James Cook Museum - Cooktown

 Discover the rich history of Cooktown in Far North Queensland.
 Set in a stunning nineteenth-century convent, James Cook Museum is a must-see when visiting far North Queensland.

 Experience the history of this remarkable town in the beautifully restored Sisters of Mercy convent school building.
-Built-in 1888-19, this three-storey brick building ran as a school for day students and boarders.
+Built in 1888 - 89, this three-storey building once operated as a school for day students and boarders.

-You can enjoy the stunning views of this beautiful town on the banks of the Endeavour River, and the gateway to Cape York while learning the fascinating history.
+From the verandah you can enjoy stunning views of this beautiful town on the banks of the Endeavour River, and the gateway to Cape York while learning the fascinating history.
 The stories will captivate children and adults alike!